Railroad Wars: Placer County Railroad War

 One of the first railroad wars in Old West history was the Placer County Railroad War in California.
 In 1864, the Sacramento Valley Railroad and the Central Pacific Railroad began competing for the ownership of a road from Ashland to a point just outside Auburn Station, which was in the process of being abandoned by the Sacramento, Placer and Nevada Railroad.
 Because the Sacramento Valley company was in need of American-made rail for use in the First transcontinental railroad, the abandonment of the Sacramento, Placer and Nevada road gave them an opportunity to purchase new rail cheaply.
 To the contrary, the Central Pacific was interested in completing the road to Auburn.

-In order to stop the destruction of the road by the Sacramento Valley company, Central Pacific convinced a local Welshman named Griffith Griffith, who owned a granite quarry along the road, to sue the former for threatening his business.
+In order to stop the destruction of the road by the Sacramento Valley Railroad, Central Pacific convinced a local Welshman named Griffith Griffith, who owned a granite quarry along the road, to sue the former for threatening his business.
 Griffith was successful and on June 15, 1864, he received a court order to stop the destruction of the road.
 The Sacramento Valley company ignored the order though and on July 2 they began disassembling the road for use elsewhere.

 In response, the sheriff of Placer County assembled his deputies and arrested some railroad workers at Auburn Station.
 However, on July 9, the disassembling of the road was resumed so the deputies attempted to stop it again.
 But, before they were successful, the Justice of Lincoln arrived and arrested the deputies for disturbing the peace.
 When he learned of this, the sheriff of Placer County ordered the Auburn Greys, a local militia, to pick up where his deputies had left off.
 During the following encounter, the militia opened fire on a crew of workers as they were removing the tracks.
 Others were arrested and put in jail.
 The road was safe for the time being, but, soon after, the California Supreme Court got involved and sided with the Sacramento Valley Railroad.
 Now that the Sacramento Valley company had permission from the state to continue removing the road, the Central Pacific was forced to build their own line to Auburn, which was completed on May 13, 1865.